chrstphd/xp-otm/README.md

 ### 1. generate the data

 1. look at the area you want map,
-2. get the North-West (upper left) coordinates,
-3. convert those coordinates (degrees) into decimal,
-4. evaluate the size of the table (2x2 is a great start !),
-5. prepare a working folder to export the files,
-6. set the values into the OpenTopoMap source,
+2. select the Lat/Lon degrees (52,-4 e.g.)
+The toll will generate a one-degree wide map in this version
-7. run the class,
+3. run the class,
-8. the PNG files need to be migrated into TGA (see next point), the .map files are ready
+4. the PNG files need to be migrated into TGA (see next point), the .map files are ready

 ### 2. convert the PNG to TGA